khornberg/bible.math.js/README.md

 Example:
 Add 10 verses to 1 John 5:20
 ```
-var ref1 = {bookIndex: 61, chapter: 4, verse: 20, chapter1: 4, verse1: 20, chapter2: -1, verse2: -1};
+var ref1 = {bookIndex: 61, chapter: 5, verse: 20, chapter1: 5, verse1: 20, chapter2: -1, verse2: -1};
-bible.add(ref1, 10); // returns {bookIndex: 62, chapter: 4, verse: 20, chapter1: 0, verse1: 9, chapter2: -1, verse2: -1}
+bible.add(ref1, 10);
+ref1.toString(); // returns "2 John 1:9"
 ```
-The chapter and verse of the returned object remain unchanged.
-Chapter1 and verse1 are the next chapter and verse.
+Keys chapter and verse of the returned object remain unchanged.
+Chapter1 and verse1 are the correct chapter and verse.
-The returned object is 2 John 9 (bookIndex 62, chapter1 0, verse1 9).

 #### Subtract
 `bible.subtract(reference, verses) // returns a new reference`